TB-500: the thymosin beta-4 fragment

 The Thymosin Beta-4 Fragment

-In 1966, Allan Goldstein and his team at the Albert Einstein College of Medicine began isolating a family of small proteins from the thymus gland.
-They called them thymosins -- and over the following decades, this family would grow to include dozens of members with roles far beyond immune function.
-One of those members, thymosin beta-4 (Tb4), turned out to be the most abundant intracellular peptide in nearly every nucleated cell in the human body.
+In 1966, Allan Goldstein at the Albert Einstein College of Medicine isolated a family of small thymus-gland proteins.
+One member, thymosin beta-4 (TB4), turned out to be the most abundant intracellular peptide in nearly every nucleated human cell.

 Thymosin Family Origins